GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.

+### Missing Information
-## Things that would have helped our analysis and are missing from this dataset
+Things that would have helped our analysis and are missing from this dataset
 * Demography -  gender, age
 * Video Run time